Thomas M. Watson, Executive Director

 After growing up in the Appalachian Mountains of Southwestern Virginia, Thomas’ early career included being a factory worker, alternative school teacher, hotel manager, and banker.
 He holds a Master of Social Work degree from UNC-Chapel Hill, where he completed internships with Grassroots Leadership and the Highlander Center.
 He’s also a graduate of both Guilford College in Greensboro, NC and Wytheville Community College in Wytheville, VA, where he studied business management and finance.

 Lindsey’s personal experiences with poverty helped shape her passion to work for opportunity, equality, and justice.
-She grew up across the small-town South and moved to Asheville, NC in 2002.
-Outside of work and volunteering, her passions are playing with her daughter, Carolina Panthers football, Southern food, Dolly Parton, and Christmas.
+She grew up across the small-town South and moved to Western North Carolina in 2001.
+Outside of work and volunteering her passions are playing with her daughter, Carolina Panthers football, Southern food, Dolly Parton, and Christmas.
 She lives on a mountain outside of Asheville with her wife, daughter, and very old cat.